Khemulous/Portfolio-Optimization-/README.md

 ## Limitations
 - The tool currently uses historical data only without predictive capabilities
 - Monte Carlo simulations assume normal distribution of returns
-- The optimization is based solely on the Sharpe ratio without considering other factors
+- The optimization is based solely on the Sharpe ratio without considering other factors such as the Sortino, Treynor, Jensen's Alpha, and M2
 - No transaction costs or taxes are included in the calculations

-## Example Output
+## Output
 The tool generates visualizations of the efficient frontier, highlighting the optimal portfolio based on the Sharpe ratio.
 It provides detailed metrics for the optimal portfolio including expected annual return, volatility, Sharpe ratio, final value, and return on investment.